Azure CIP

 Onboarding users

-Use this service portal form to create the onboarding request:
+Use this IT Help Centre form to create the onboarding request:

 Ask in #cloud-platform on Slack if more help is required.